kabrony/organix-neural-interface/README.md

 - Three.js community for their excellent 3D library
 - Anthropic for Claude and the Model Context Protocol
 - WebGL and modern browsers for making advanced visualization possible
+- Chart.js and vis.js for data visualization capabilities

 ---